 Suella Braverman: A timeline of controversies

-The Home Secretary’s criticism of the police has again raised questions about her future as a minister.
+The PA news agency looks at some of the major controversies from Ms Braverman’s time in office.

-Suella Braverman has been no stranger to controversy in her time as a minister, with the Home Secretary once again facing calls for her dismissal over comments about the police.
+Suella Braverman was no stranger to controversy in her time as home secretary, which came to an end after she was sacked in a Cabinet reshuffle on Monday.

-Opponents of Ms Braverman have consistently accused her of employing “far-right” rhetoric and lacking “compassion” in her comments about asylum seekers, immigrants and multiculturalism.
+Opponents of Ms Braverman consistently accused her of employing far-right rhetoric and lacking compassion in her comments about asylum seekers, immigrants and multiculturalism.

-She was also effectively sacked by Liz Truss over security concerns, before being brought back into government a week later by Rishi Sunak.
+She had previously also been effectively sacked by Liz Truss over security concerns, before being brought back into government a week later by Rishi Sunak.

 – The Internal Market Bill, October 2020